 Washington County Museum – 120 E. Main Street, Hillsboro, Oregon

 Washington County has been and continues to be a nurturing and supporting incubator providing the creative spark for individual and group invention and innovation.
-Using examples from a variety of innovators from this area, this exhibit will demonstrate that practical know-how, as the catalyst that turns creativity into innovation, has long been a deeply held value in Washington County.
+Using examples from a variety of innovators from this area, this exhibit demonstrates the emphasis on practical know-how — a catalyst that turns creativity into innovation — has long been a deeply held value in Washington County.

 NOW ON EXHIBIT

 Painting is a revelatory process that explores the artist’s intuitive relationship to his or her artwork.
 Caroyln Cole states that her work “hovers between consciousness and intuition, combining emotional content, observation, technical skill, exploration, and reinvention,” and also says that her “goal is to create surfaces that are visually intriguing with expressive colors and shapes.”